CAL. PEN. CODE § 496a : California Code - Section 496a

 Search CAL.
 PEN.
 CODE § 496a : California Code - Section 496a

-The record of the transaction shall include an appropriate description of the material purchased and such record shall be maintained pursuant to Section 21607 of the Business and Professions Code.
+(c) The record of the transaction shall include an appropriate description of the material purchased and the record shall be maintained pursuant to Section 21607 of the Business and Professions Code.